On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: BI-NORMALIZATION

 \end{definition}

-We now establish key properties: \begin{proposition}{pp} $\bis(M)$ satisfies idempotence, class distribution invariance, and information preservation as described in Subsection \textit{Unformal Definition \& Desirable Properties}. \end{proposition} The last property is satisfied by definition, while the others follow directly from it, as shown in the appendix.
+We now establish key properties: \begin{proposition} $\bis(M)$ satisfies idempotence, class distribution invariance, and information preservation as described in Subsection~\nameref{Informal Definition and Desirable Properties}. \end{proposition} The last property is satisfied by definition, while the two others follow directly from it, as shown in the appendix.

+Although $\operatorname{bi}(M)$ has no closed form, it can be estimated using the IPF algorithm (Algorithm in Appendix).
+In our case, it consists of normalizing the matrix alternately by rows and columns until convergence\footnote{Let $Q^{(t)}$ be the matrix produced by IPF at iteration $t$.
+Convergence is reached when $Q^{(t)}_{i+}$ and $Q^{(t)}_{+j}$ are sufficiently close to $1$ under a fixed tolerance.}.
+For example, if convergence is reached in two iterations, then $ \col \circ \row \Big( \col \circ \row(M)\Big) \approx \bis(M). $